 5. Welcome Center

-The purpose of the welcome center is to provide answers to visitors.
-Questions can range from "Where is the ladies' room?" to "Do you have a nursery?"
+The purpose of the welcome center is to make great church first impressions and answer visitors' questions, such as, "Where is the ladies' room?" or "Do you have a nursery?"

-The welcome center is equipped with information about the church and its ministries.
-Volunteers also have communication devices to connect with other volunteers who can answer specific questions.
+Volunteers can also use communication devices to connect with other volunteers who can answer specific questions.

-It's customary for most churches only to have an operational welcome center during church services.
+Most churches only operate their welcome center during church services.
 Visitors can speak with the church receptionist or secretary during regular office hours.

 6. Visitor Seating

 You always want visitors to have a good experience.
-Since they're your guest, they should have the best seats in the house.
+Why not give them the best seats in the house?

-The visitor section should be located near the front of the church and close to an aisle.
-Have the seating designated for visitors to avoid members using the seats.
-You can open the available seats to anyone coming in after the service begins.
+The visitor section should be near the church's front and close to an aisle.
+Seating should be designated for visitors to avoid members using the seats.
+If some seats remain empty after service begins, open them to existing members.

 7. Visitor Welcome

-There's a segment to welcome visitors to the church in every church service.
+Every church service includes a segment to welcome new visitors.
 A designated person stands before the church and asks visitors to stand.
-Next, they offer scripture and thank their guests for choosing the churches as their place of worship.
+Next, they offer scripture and thank their guests for choosing the church as their place of worship.

-At smaller southern churches, it's a custom to allow visitors to introduce themselves and share the name of their home church.
-They may also add where they are from and who extended the invitation to come to this church.
+Smaller southern churches may allow visitors to introduce themselves and share the name of their home church.
+They may also add where they are from and who invited them to attend this church.

-You may also see some churches encourage members to greet visitors with a hug or handshake.
-Of course, this practice may be on hold due to the pandemic.
-Otherwise, the choir sings an uplifting up-tempo song to set the tone.
+Some churches may even encourage members to greet visitors with a hug or handshake, or they may ask the choir to sing an uplifting up-tempo song to set the tone.

 During the formal visitor welcome, the pastor can invite visiting clergy members to join them in the pulpit.
-Failure to do so can get misconstrued as a sign of disrespect for visiting clergy to sit in the pews.
+Failure to do so can be misconstrued as a sign of disrespect.

 8. Visitor Packet

-It's customary that the ushers pass out a visitor welcome packet during the visitor welcome.
-The purpose of the packets is to gather information about the visitor and share information about the church.
-This is a must to add in your church welcome ideas.
+It's customary for ushers to pass out a welcome packet to new visitors so they can gather information about the visitor and share information about the church.
+This is a must to add to your church welcome ideas.

 Important items for the visitor packet include: